globalimpact/iati-geocoder/README.markdown

-This is a fork with the hopes of adding and conforming this API to fit with IATI standards and add models to cover the IATI API http://data.aidinfolabs.org/data/codelist/
+This is a fork with the hopes of adding and conforming this gem to fit with IATI standards and add models to cover the IATI API http://data.aidinfolabs.org/data/codelist/

 Countries
 =========